SEED-platform/seed/docs/source/api.rst

 .. code-block::

     {
-        'status': 'error',
+        "status": "error",
-        'message': 'explanation of the error here'
+        "message": "explanation of the error here"
     }